 In beginning the study of any art, we must learn what materials and terms are used correctly and what modes of expression.
 Then we ought to practice using the materials and terms and exercises in the different modes, following the example of the masters.
 This is equally true whether we propose to practice the art as a profession or wish to understand and appreciate it.
 Without some experience, technical knowledge, and practice, our understanding will surely be superficial and our appreciation limited.

 This is how Denman Waldo Ross begins his book, On Drawing and Painting (Houghton Mifflin Company, 1912).
 Ross was an American painter, art collector, and scholar of art history and theory.
 He was a professor of art at Harvard University and a trustee of the Museum of Fine Arts, Boston.
 He wrote several books on art, design, and color.
-On Drawing and Painting sets forth his theory of the 'set palette.’
+On Drawing and Painting, he sets forth his theory of the 'set palette.’
 Set palettes arrange colors along one axis in order of tonal value from white to black and perpendicularly across this axis in color temperature—warm colors (red) on the left and cool colors (blue) on the right.

 Ross describes the set palette that he says is based on the palette used by Rubens: